Super-NES/beautiful-jekyll/index.md

 ---
 ## Conflict-Free Replicated Data Type (CRDT)

-An alternative strategy called Conflict-Free Replicated Data Types (CRDTs) was discovered by academic researchers while trying to strengthen and simplify OT.
-While OT treats the text as a list of characters and relies on a complex algorithm to merge conflicts, the CRDT takes a different approach.
-It relies on a more complex data structure but with a much simpler algorithm.
+An alternative strategy that was named **Conflict-Free Replicated Data Types (CRDT)** was discovered by researchers while trying to strengthen and simplify OT.

-The major difference with CRDTs is with how they create and store their characters.
-With one user typing in a text editor, each character requires only a value and a whole number positional index.
-In collaborative editing, we've seen that this simple requirement creates a couple problems with convergence and intention preservation.
+Like a basic text editor, OT treats each character as having a value and an absolute position and relies purely on an algorithm to achieve commutativity and idempotency.
+CRDTs take a different approach.
+With the CRDT strategy, researchers realized that there's no reason to treat the characters as just having a value and absolute position.

+Instead, you add properties to the character object that allow for the  commutativity and idempotency required by a collaborative text editor.
+By using a more complex data structure, CRDTs allow for a much simpler algorithm than OT.
+To use CRDTs for a collaborative text editor, there are a couple critical requirements.

+**Note:** There are lots of different examples of CRDTs with different requirements for different use cases.
+In this context, a CRDT is primarily a strategy for achieving consistent data without any kind of coordination (e.g. transformation) between replicas of that data.
+Since a text document requires the characters to be in a specific order, this type of CRDT can be called an ordered set CRDT.

+### Globally Unique Characters

-Therefore, a CRDT adds the requirement that each character be globally unique.
-This is achieved by assigning a **Site ID** and **Operation Counter** properties to each character upon creation.
-Since the **Operation Counter** value increments every time it creates (or deletes) a character, we have ensured that every character object created in the system is globally unique.
+The 1st requirement is that each character object be globally unique.
+This is achieved by assigning **Site ID** and **Site Counter** properties when inserting a character.
+Since the **Site Counter** at each site increments every time it inserts or deletes a character, we've ensured global uniqueness of all characters.

 With globally unique characters, when a user sends a message to another user to delete a character, it can indicate precisely which character to delete.
-Let's see how this changes our example.
+Let's see how this changes our earlier example.

 <figure>
   <center>